xyamzw/docs/docs/guide/advanced/sso.md

 ### **<i class="fa-solid fa-circle-1" style="color: #409eff;"></i>SSO auto register**

-If we want SSO single sign-on to be registered as an AList account, we need to enable this option before it can be used
+If we want SSO single sign-on to be registered as an OpenList account, we need to enable this option before it can be used

 <br/>